Wednesday, December 14, 2022

 Common Problems in Note-Taking and Their Solutions

-1. Illegibility -Anybody can easily read his/her own written notes. even then it is advisable to go over notes after noting to clarify any illegible parts.
+1. Poor Writing -Anybody can easily read his/her own written notes.
+Even then it is advisable to read notes after noting to clarify any illegible parts.
 This is particularly important in the case of notes that had to be taken rapidly.

-2. Points Missed - If something is missed during noting then leave spaces.
+2. Missed point - If something is missed during noting then leave spaces.
 Try to fill in later from the text or by checking with classmates or the teacher.

-3. The spelling of a Word Not Known - Write the word as best as possible phonetically.
+3. Incorrect spellings - Write the word as best as possible phonetically.
 Code (Sp?) and check later.

 4. Missed Lectures - When a classmate must miss a lecture and entrusts you with taking notes for him, use a piece of carbon paper and provide him with his own copy.
 Thus, there is less chance that he will be using your notes at times when you would like to have them available for review and also less chance of the notes being lost.
 If you miss a lecture, your classmates can reciprocate for you.